 How to Participate

-As a potential participant in the Vietnam Archive Oral History Project, you are probably curious about what is involved with being interviewed.
-The following is a brief synopsis of the various activities and procedures involved in the interview process.
+As a potential participant in the Sam Johnson Vietnam Archive Oral History Project, you may be curious about what is involved with being interviewed.
+The following is a brief synopsis of the steps and procedures involved in the interview process.

-Anyone from any country is welcome to participate in the Vietnam Archive Oral History Project.
-We are committed to preserving the history of the Wars in Southeast Asia from the perspective of all participants, regardless of country of service and whether or not the participant was a civilian or in the military at the time.
+Anyone from any country is welcome to participate in the Oral History Project.
+We are committed to preserving the history of the wars in Southeast Asia from the perspective of all participants, regardless of their country of service and whether or not the participant was a civilian or in the military at the time.
 We hope to include interviews with individuals from all of the participant countries.
-Currently, the Archive has interviewed men and women from the United States, South Vietnam, North Vietnam, Australia, New Zealand, Great Britain, Thailand and Canada.
+The Oral History Project has interviewed men and women from the United States, South Vietnam, North Vietnam, Australia, New Zealand, Great Britain, Thailand, and Canada.
 Everyone is welcome to participate.
-All individuals will have the opportunity to conduct an interview regardless of the participant's political position, gender, race, or ethnicity.
+All participants will have the opportunity to be interviewed regardless of their political position, gender, race, or ethnicity.

-If you have any additional questions or concerns after reading this, please feel free to contact us at 806-742-9010 or to send us an email message.
+If you have any questions or concerns, please feel free to contact us at 806-742-9010 or to send us an email message.

 Step One: Questionnaires

-There are questionnaires we ask all Oral History Project participants to complete: the Biographical/Assignment Questionnaire & the Veteran Questionnaire or Wartime Civilian Questionnaire.
-The brief Biographical Questionnaire provides us basic biographical data and information on your military and/or civilian career, with a concentration on service in Southeast Asia.
+We ask that all participants complete one of two questionnaires: the Veteran Questionnaire or Wartime Civilian Questionnaire.
+These questionnaires provide us with basic biographical data and information on your military and/or civilian career, as well as provide further in-depth information about your experiences.
+The purpose of these questionnaires is to help us perform necessary research in preparation for your interview.
 All of your personal contact information will be held in the strictest confidence, as described in our privacy policy.
 At this point in the process we would also be grateful to have a copy of your DD-214, for our records.

 Step Two: Schedule an Interview

 Once we receive your questionnaires, we will review them and enter your information into our participant database.
 As we have many individuals in the interview queue, it most likely will be some time before we are able to contact you to schedule an interview date and time.
-Rest assured that we will get to you as soon as possible.
-Depending on your location, we can conduct interviews in person, over the phone, or over the Internet using Instant Messenger.
-We can meet in person if you are near Lubbock, Texas, or are planning to visit Lubbock sometime in the not too distant future.
+Rest assured that we will contact you as soon as possible.
+Depending on your location, we can conduct interviews in person, over the phone, or by using appropriate internet technologies.
+We can meet in person if you are near Lubbock, Texas, or are planning to visit Lubbock sometime in the future.
 Otherwise, for people who live in the United States, we can conduct your interview over the telephone.
-For people outside the U.S., we can utilize the Internet.
+For those outside the U.S., we can conduct the interview via the internet.

 Step Three: The Interview Agreement